theokwebb/C-from-Scratch/README.md

 #### Other Comprehensive Guides
 - [CS107 Computer Organization and Systems](https://stanford.edu/~cgregg/cgi-bin/107-reader/)

-This includes a primer on C along with lots of other useful information related to the language and computer science.
+CS107 reader includes a primer on C along with lots of other useful information related to the language and computer science.

 - [C Programming A Modern Approach - Second Edition by K. N King](https://archive.org/details/c-programming-a-modern-approach-2nd-ed-c-89-c-99-king-by)